South AfricaOfficial Name: Republic of South Africa

 2 consecutive empty visa pages per entry

 TOURIST VISA REQUIRED:

-Not required if visiting for 90 days or less
+Not for U.S. citizens, if visiting 90 days or less

 CURRENCY RESTRICTIONS FOR ENTRY:

 ZAR 25,000; Foreign currency unlimited if declared; No Kruger coins.

 ZAR 25,000; Foreign currency unlimited if amount was declared on entry; Up to 15 Kruger coins if proof purchased with foreign currency.

 Telephone:+(27)(11) 290-3000 / 011-290-3000 (from within South Africa)

 Emergency After-Hours Telephone:+(27) 79-111-1684 / 079-111-1684 (from within South Africa)